QuTech-Delft/OpenQL/docs/platform_cc.rst

 The following standard OpenQL fields are used:

 * ``<key>`` name for the instruction.
-The following syntaxes can be used for instruction names
+The following syntaxes can be used for instruction names:

     - "<name>"
     - "<name><qubits>"
     ..
 FIXME: special treatment of names by scheduler/backend
     .. - "readout" : backend
     .. - "measure"
 * ``duration`` duration in [ns]
 * ``matrix`` the process matrix.
 Required, but only used if optimization is enabled
-* ``type`` instruction type used by scheduler, one of builtin names "mw", "flux", FIXME.
+* ``type`` instruction type used by scheduler, one of the builtin names "mw", "flux" or "measure".
 Has no relation with signal type definition of CC backend, even though we use the same string values there
 * ``cc_light_instr`` required by scheduler.
+..
 FIXME: expand on this
 * ``latency`` optional instruction latency in [ns], used by scheduler
 * ``qubits`` optional

 The following fields in 'instructions' are not used by the CC backend:

-* ``cc_light_instr_type``
+* ``cc_light_instr_type``  FIXME: is used in scheduler.h
 * ``cc_light_cond``
 * ``cc_light_opcode``
 * ``cc_light_codeword``